usecortex/openclaw-hydradb/README.md

 openclaw hydra onboard --advanced
 ```

-The wizard guides you through configuration with colored prompts and **writes your config to** `plugins.entries.openclaw-hydra-db.config` inside OpenClaw's settings file.
+The wizard guides you through configuration with colored prompts and **writes your config to** `plugins.entries.openclaw.config` inside OpenClaw's settings file.

 The path is resolved in the same order OpenClaw itself uses: